 Field advisors spend a considerable amount of time with each student to identify areas of interest to insure that the student's educational objectives are met in their choice of an internship.
 Field advisors conduct weekly seminars with their advisees.
 Field advisors guide students through the field placement selection process, answer questions regarding field policies, assist students in managing problems that arise in field placements and serve on Educational Review Committees when issues related to field education are in question.
 Field advisors are the first source of support for any field-related problem.
-Field advisors arrange field visits to field placement, review students' progress and to provide consultation and recommendations.
+Field advisors arrange field visits to field placement sites with students and their field instructors at least once per semester to assess the fit of the placement, review students' progress and to provide consultation and recommendations.
 Field advisors also meet with students and field instructors as needed when problems arise in the field placement.
 Field advisors are responsible for assessing students' performance in field placement and submit the final grade (P/F) for each of their advisees each semester.